• Newswire

 About the Author:

-Mark Vagner is the Editor-in-Chief and senior partner at The Owner Press.
-An accomplished entrepreneur and sustainability expert, he brings a global perspective to stories at the intersection of business, governance, and social impact.
+Mark Vagner is an Editor at The Owner Press.
+An accomplished entrepreneur and former educator, he brings a global perspective to stories at the intersection of business, governance, and social impact.

 Endnotes / References